User Guide (Latest)

 This second step is what enables the “quick build” state.
 Here, you must build the container to apply the change, but the only uncached layer to build is the single instruction to install/remove/update the specified package.

-The package interface has another benefit when a Project container is running.
-After completing the two steps in the section above, AI Workbench will also exec into the running container and install/remove/update the package specified package.
+The package interface has another benefit when a project container is running.
+After completing the two steps in the section above, AI Workbench execs into the running container and installs/removes/updates the specified package.

 Previous Environment Configuration